Offering instruction in dozens of less-commonly-taught languages to all Five College students.

 Each year the Center for World Languages helps hundreds of Five College students learn more than 40 less-commonly taught languages, from Amharic to Dutch to Vietnamese.
 Students direct their own learning in a supervised independent format, meeting weekly with native-speaking/fluent conversation partners, developing cultural competence, and preparing themselves for study, research and employment throughout the world—all while earning course credit.

-The Five College Center for World Languages is now accepting registrations for fall 2022 courses in more than 40 less-commonly taught languages.
+The Five College Center for World Languages is now accepting early registrations for spring 2024 courses in more than 40 less-commonly taught languages.
 Whether you want to pick up where you left off or pursue a new language, we're here to help!
-To apply for a fall class, click below.
+To apply for a spring class, click below.

 Afrikaans is a West Germanic language related to Dutch that is spoken primarily in South Africa and Namibia, with about 9 million speakers.
 It is of particular relevance to anyone interested in the history of Apartheid.

 Albanian is an Indo-European language spoken by about 7.5 million people in Albania, Kosovo, and the Balkans.
 It also has co-official or minority status in North Macedonia, Croatia, Italy, Romania, and Serbia.
 There is an Albanian-speaking population of about 250,000 people in the United States.